iryndin/lunchapp/README.md

  * Spring Boot
  * Hibernate
- * Database: embedded H2 with included data (see import.sql in resources), so no need to configure any 3rd-party database server
+ * Database: embedded H2 with included data (see [import.sql](src/main/resources/import.sql)), so no need to configure any 3rd-party database server
  * Testing: JUnit + Mockito

 How to compile: `mvn clean package`